digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

 Mediator
 --------

-The mediator service uses a hot-standby mechanism with an arbitrary number of replicas.
+The mediator service uses a hot standby mechanism with an arbitrary number of replicas.
 During a mediator fail-over, all in-flight requests get purged.
 As a result, these requests will timeout at the participants.
 The applications need to retry the underlying commands.